-At present Mothiane’s company, Horizon Southern Group, is employing 20 people from the local community where he grew up.
+Currently, Mothiane’s company, Horizon Southern Group, employs 20 people from the community where he grew up.

-“We are helping other farmers and our community.
-It is a privilege for me to help people from my own community and the Kroonstad area.
+He says, “We are helping other farmers and our community.
+It is a privilege to help people from my own community and the Kroonstad area.
 I can provide good honest employment to the young people.
 It keeps them from the streets and helps them to also provide for their families.”

-“From a farm–dweller I grew into a business entrepreneur.”
+“From a farm–dweller, I grew into a business owner and entrepreneur.” – Lengau Mothiane

 During the course the attendees are equipped with technical skills to enable them to develop their own herds, while maintaining a healthy cash flow to meet their working capital requirements.
 As the farmers progress in the course, they are not only taught practical animal husbandry skills, but also how to practically establish and grow a commercial entity with their own reproductive herd capacity.